crystalglewis/crystalglewis/README.md

 # Welcome to My Data Analytics Portfolio! 👋

+Healthcare Data Analyst with 10+ years of healthcare claims and operations experience, specializing in SQL analysis, healthcare data insights, and fraud detection analytics.

 ## About Me

 Hello!
 I'm **Crystal Lewis**, a results-driven healthcare professional transitioning into a **Healthcare Data Analyst role**.
 With over a decade of experience in **healthcare claims analysis, provider relations, and healthcare operations**, I bring strong domain expertise and a deep understanding of **claims processing workflows, provider interactions, and healthcare system operations**.